HackSoftware/Django-Styleguide/README.md

 ---

+📢 **We are running a Django Styleguide Survey!** 📢

+1. Learn more here - <https://www.hacksoft.io/blog/django-styleguide-survey> - **or simply jump to the survey here** - <https://forms.gle/G9w8q2eYoKu2arz28>.
+1. The survey takes 5 to 10 minutes to complete.
+1. We will run the survey for 2 months and a half, until the end of February.
+1. When the survey is done, 10 participants are going to be picked at random, each of them receiving a $50 Amazon gift card.

+---

 Django styleguide that we use in [HackSoft](https://hacksoft.io).

 1. We have a [`Styleguide-Example`](https://github.com/HackSoftware/Styleguide-Example) to show most of the styleguide in an actual project.